 SOME is also in need of the following items to help support our clients/residents:

-|Cough drops||Hand sanitizer||Granola bars|
+|Cough drops||Hand sanitizer||Granola bars and oatmeal|

 |Delsym cough syrup||Disposable to-go cups (with lids), plates & napkins||Single-serve bags of chips, cookies, trail mix|

-|Vicks Vaporup||Paper towels||Cereal & fruit|
+|Vicks Vaporup||Laundry detergent||Cereal & fruit|

 |Thermometers (forehead or ear)||Lysol spray and other cleaning supplies||Bread, rolls, buns & sandwiches|

-|Thermometer covers||Liquid hand soap||Cold cuts and canned proteins|
+|Thermometer covers||Liquid hand soap and liquid dish soap||Cold cuts, cheese & canned proteins|

-Other items include Depends, Ensure, board games, decks of cards, coloring books and supplies for children and adults, and journals.
-Items can be dropped off at 71 O Street, NW, Washington, DC 20001 on weekdays from 8:00am to 4:00pm or on weekends from 7:00am to 2:00pm.
+Other items include face masks (purchased or homemade) Items can be dropped off at 71 O Street, NW, Washington, DC 20001 on weekdays from 8:00am to 4:00pm or on weekends from 7:00am to 2:00pm.